werf/kubedog/README.md

 # Cli usage

+**NOTE** Cli utility is intent to be used to observe library abilities and for debug purposes.
+Further improvement of cli is not planned.
+Cli is only a minimal viable interface to access library functions.

 Kubedog cli utility is a tool that can be used to track what is going on with the specified resource.

 There are 3 modes of resource tracking: multitrack, follow and rollout.
 The commands are `kubedog multitrack ...`, `kubedog follow ...` and `kubedog rollout track ...` respectively.

-DEPRECATION NOTE: Rollout and follow modes are deprecated to use.
+**DEPRECATION NOTE** Rollout and follow modes are deprecated to use.
 Old trackers will remain in the cli.
 But these trackers will not receive future support.
 The reason is: multitracker solves main kubedog task in the more common way.

 ## Multitracker cli